 Zero Tolerance Policy

 The Practice supports the government’s ‘Zero Tolerance’ campaign for Health Service Staff.
 This states that GPs and their staff have a right to care for others without fear of being attacked or abused.
 To successfully provide these services a mutual respect between all the staff and patients has to be in place.
 All our staff aim to be polite, helpful, and sensitive to all patients’ individual needs and circumstances.
 You are respectfully reminded that it is very often the case whereby staff are simultaneously confronted with a multitude of varying and sometimes difficult tasks and situations.
-The staff understand that ill patients do not always act in a reasonable manner and will take this into consideration when trying to deal with a misunderstanding or complaint.

 Zero tolerance works both ways; and our staff are not immune to the policy.
 We will always investigate cases where our staff have been found to have contravened our policy and will not hesitate to discipline or suspend, pending investigation, anyone who falls below our exacting standards.
-If you would like to complain about a member of staff please use the Complaints Form.
+If you would like to complain about a member of staff please use the complaints form.

 The practice has the right to remove violent patients from the list with immediate effect in order to safeguard practice staff, patients and other persons.
 Please note: